cutestww/cutestww/README.md

 - hi, I’m @cutestww (or dice10)
-- i made this because i wanna try modding
+- i made this because i wanna try making a fabric mod
 - if you found your way here, congrats! why though